bigtestjs/react/README.md

 ## Even Better Testing

-While these helpers allow you to repeatably mount your application for testing, interacting with your application can also be troublesome.
+While these helpers allow you to repeatedly mount your application for testing, interacting with your application can also be troublesome.

 [`@bigtest/interactor`](https://github.com/bigtestjs/interactor)